stevemandl/libemqtt/README.markdown

 # Libemqtt

-This program is a fork of liblwmqtt developed by Filipe Varela.
+This program is a fork of libemqtt <https://github.com/menudoproblema/libemqtt> developed by Vicente Ruiz, which is a fork of liblwmqtt developed by Filipe Varela.
 You can find the original project on <http://code.google.com/p/liblwmqtt/>.

 libemqtt aims to be an embedded C client library for the MQTT protocol.
 It also